mainlp/CodeSwitchCLIR/README.md

 To be able to create jsonl records from MS MARCO (`scripts/convert_collections.sh`) you need to additionally an environment with [pygaggle](https://github.com/castorini/pygaggle#installation) installed.

 ## Training Data
 For brevity we use `$DATA_HOME` refer to the folder containing all mMARCO and code-switch data.
 We use `$MODEL_HOME` to refer to the folder containing all trained models.
-Alternatively to creating the datasets from scratch (steps below), you can also directly download code-switched MS MARCO training data from [URL coming soon].
+Alternatively to creating the datasets from scratch (steps below), you can also directly download code-switched MS MARCO training data [on huggingface](https://huggingface.co/datasets/rlitschk/csclir/tree/main) 🤗.

 ### 1. Prepare mMARCO
 To create artificially code-switched training data and multilingual evaluation data we use the [mMARCO dataset (Bonifacio et al. 2021)](https://github.com/unicamp-dl/mMARCO).
 This step is required for all data preparation steps listed below.